codefresh-io/terraform-provider-codefresh/docs/data-sources/user.md

 page_title: "codefresh_user Data Source - terraform-provider-codefresh"
 subcategory: ""
 description: |-
   This data source retrieves a user by email.
+Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.
 ---

 # codefresh_user (Data Source)